What are Sova Tests?

 To avoid distraction, sit the video interview in a quiet room, free from distractions.
 A neutral background and smart clothing will help to convey professionalism.

-Many financial and professional services companies trust SOVA’s psychometric assessments to assist their hiring process.
-Companies which use SOVA assessments during recruitment include KPMG, Santander, Bain & Company, RSA and Royal Bank of Scotland.
+Many financial and professional services companies trust Sova’s psychometric assessments to assist their hiring process.
+Companies which use Sova assessments during recruitment include KPMG, Santander, Nationwide, Bain & Company, RSA and [Royal Bank of Scotland.]

 The tests are used for recruiting new talent as well as assessing current employees for internal progression and promotion opportunities.